 Grants are available for the translation of fictional literature (prose, poetry and drama), non-fiction of general cultural interest (including essays and biographies), comic books and children’s literature.
 Funding for the production of illustrated works can also be applied for.

 When evaluating an application, emphasis is placed on the following:

 - The quality of the work.

 - The translator’s qualifications.
-It is expected that the translator is professional and has experience with the language in question within the genre for which funding is being requested.
+It is typically expected that the translator is professional and has experience with translating from the language in question within the genre for which funding is being requested.